jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/9/99/Rubber_duck_at_work.jpg" alt="Rubber Ducking" title="Image Source: https://commons.wikimedia.org/wiki/File:Rubber_duck_at_work.jpg" width = "35%" align="right" style="padding-right: 20px;">

 I’m not sure why test first tends to produce better code.
 I think it’s similar to [Rubber Duck Debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
-It changes your perspective.
+It changes our perspective.
 From the Rubber Duck Debugging Wikipedia page:
 >In describing what the code is supposed to do and observing what it actually does, any incongruity between these two becomes apparent.

 That sounds sort of familiar to our testing practices too.

 If automated tests are complex, messy or nasty, it’s probably an indication of an implementation that’s complex, messy or nasty.
-Ugly tests will tend to identify implementation candidates for refactoring or redesign.
+Ugly tests will identify implementation candidates for refactoring or redesign.

 TDD/BDD produces less dead code.
 Code should only be written only if it’s needed to make failing tests pass.
 Refactored code may cause some previously alive code to become dead code.
 It can be removed.

 Dead code would remain only when the tests that cover it are not realistic scenarios.
 Should unrealistic tests be identified, then they can be deactivated.
 Coverage would identify any newly revealed dead code, which can be removed as well as the deactivated tests.

-While I’m not a fan of minimum code coverage quality gates, developers should strive toward 100% code coverage.
+While I’m not a fan of minimum code coverage quality gates, developers should strive toward 100% code coverage for their own satisfaction.
 Code that’s not covered is code that has no automated confirmation.
 It may work now, but should it be changed, there’s no guarantee that a bug might slip through.

-Code created via TDD/BDD will tend to have high code coverage as part of the process.
+Code created via TDD/BDD will tend to have high code coverage by default via the process.
 There will be exceptions.
-[Humble Object](https://jhumelsine.github.io/2024/07/15/tdd.html) code doesn’t tend to have coverage, since that code has been quarantined due to its testing difficulties.
+For example, [Humble Object](https://jhumelsine.github.io/2024/07/15/tdd.html) code doesn’t tend to have coverage, since that code has been quarantined due to its testing difficulties.

 # Tests Lead Toward Better Public APIs
 Have you ever encountered an interface or class API and been absolutely baffled by it?
-What were the provider developers thinking?
+What were the API developers thinking?
 I suspect that many bad APIs happen when the initial focus is upon __how__ the software is implemented rather than __what__ it does or __what__ the customer needs.
 It’s an API designed from the inside out.
 That is, the API indicates __what__ the software does rather than __how__ it is to be used.

 TDD/BDD specify behavior via a test before the code is implemented.
-The test accesses the [Software Under Test](https://en.wikipedia.org/wiki/System_under_test) (SUT) via its public APIs as the user would access it.
+The test accesses the SUT via its public APIs as the user would access it.
 We consider the public API methods from the user point of view before we consider the implementation.

 The test becomes the first user of the public API.
 The developer creating the test must think about how it represents behavior rather than how it represents the eventual implementation.
 If the public API is awkward in the test, then it will be awkward in production.
 This is the perfect time to reconsider the public API to make it more comprehensible.